Updated: May 10

 When I was a student, I heard a very loud and desperate cry in my boyfriend's farm yard.
 While investigating, I almost stepped on a newborn kitten, the source of the cry.
-It turns out the kitten's mother had been injured and taken to the veterinarian a few days previous, and the family dog found this kitten and dropped it in the driveway.
+It turns out the kitten's mother had been injured and taken to the veterinarian a few days earlier, and the family dog found this deserted kitten and dropped it in the driveway.
 If that tiny mite hadn't managed such a loud and desperate cry, it would have perished.
 As it turned out, I adopted the kitten and Minou grew to be a healthy, beautiful pet that was with me for 17 years.

 Resilience is the ability to recover from adverse experiences, to bounce back and perhaps be even stronger than we were before.
 By nature we are resilient, with an innate drive to grow and thrive, just like Minou .